 Canada and Turkey have longstanding diplomatic relations.
 In 1944, Turkey opened an Embassy in Ottawa and in 1947, Canada appointed its first Ambassador to Turkey.
 In recent years, as friends and allies, Canada and Turkey have expanded the depth and variety of their bilateral links as valued political, commercial, strategic, and security partners.
 Canada welcomes a vibrant Turkish diaspora community of over 65,000, the majority of whom are concentrated in Toronto, Montreal, Vancouver, Ottawa, Hamilton, Calgary and Edmonton.

-Multilateral cooperation has grown through links in NATO, the United Nations and its agencies, the Organization for Security and Co-operation in Europe, the Organization for Economic Co-operation and Development, and the Council of Europe.
-Through these shared ties, Canada and Turkey are working together toward our common goal of promoting peace and stability throughout Europe, the Middle East and Central Asia.
+Multilateral cooperation has grown through links in NATO, the United Nations and its agencies, the OSCE, the OECD, and the Council of Europe.
+Through these shared ties, Canada and Turkey are working together toward a common goal of promoting peace and stability throughout Europe, the Middle East and Central Asia.

 Turkey and Canada's Armed Forces have enjoyed a longstanding cooperation.
-They are both committed to defending democratic values and global security within the framework of international cooperation and security.
-Both military forces are excellent partners in the multilateral sphere and work together well within the North Atlantic Treaty Organization (NATO).
+They are both committed to defending democratic values and global security within the framework of international law and global security.
+Both military forces are excellent partners in the multilateral sphere and work together well within NATO.
 This has again been recently demonstrated through close Canadian and Turkish cooperation as major contributors to the International Security Assistance Force (ISAF) in Afghanistan, and as partners in the Global Coalition to Counter the Islamic State of Iraq and the Levant (ISIL).

 Niche opportunities exist for Canadian investors, particularly in the energy, information and communication technologies, mining, education and infrastructure sectors.
 Commercial opportunities in Turkey match well with Canadian supply capabilities.